Skip to content

 type Result[T] = Success[T] | Failure

-Implement the protocol in infrastructure/{context}/repositories.py.
+Implement the protocol in infrastructure/{feature}/repositories.py.
 This is where SQL, external API calls, and other I/O live.

 def __init__(self, conn):